 Please support the people of South Sudan.

-Tens of thousands of South Sudanese fled their homes after a new round of fighting broke out on 7 July.
-People are arriving daily and UNHCR reports the number of refugees topped one million on 19 September.
+Tens of thousands of South Sudanese fled their homes after a new round of fighting broke out on 7 July, 2013.
+People are arriving daily and UNHCR reports their are now 1,712,979 refugees in neighbouring countries.
 Severe underfunding is making the response challenging - UNHCR reports only 20% of its budget has been met.
 Hundreds of people were killed around the capital Juba and earlier in Wau.
 Peace agreements between President Salva Kiir and former vice president Riek Machar have proved unstable.
 Machar is now believed to be sheltering in Sudan.
 Civil war started when fighting broke out in December 2013.
 This flare up is the latest in a string of outbreaks.

 Millions of South Sudanese need food, water, sanitation, shelter and protection.
 Can you help now?